Skip to main content

 What should I do immediately after a car accident in Redwood City?

-After a car accident in Redwood City: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Redwood City car accident lawyer before giving recorded statements.
+After a car accident in Redwood City: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+In San Mateo County, the practical version of this answer often depends on whether San Mateo County Superior Court - Hall of Justice, El Camino Real & Woodside, or the first medical provider controls the missing record.
+If the issue remains unclear, compare the claim-number trail with the claim-value checkpoint before giving a statement or accepting a quick offer.

 How do I file a police report for a car accident in Redwood City?